feathersui/feathersui-website/docs/as3-starling/panel.md

 ---
-title: How to use the Feathers Panel component (Starling version)
+title: How to use the Panel component (Starling version)
 sidebar_label: Panel
 ---